Introduction to Ballito

 Property in Ballito to rent - Short Term Rentals

-While Ballito is considered an upmarket area, the demand is currently being driven from the lower end with homes in the R800 000 to R1.5 million price range most sought after – as seen by the success of some of the more affordable developments, where one bedroom apartments start at R559 000 and range up to just under R1 million for a three bedroom unit.
-Various other gated estates offer units priced from R3 million to R10 million, while beachfront property and homes in Zimbali range from R1.8 million to around R12 million for apartments, and homes up to R40 million.
+While Ballito is considered an upmarket area, the demand is currently being driven from the lower end with prices ranging from R1.5 million to R2 million - as seen by the success of some of the more affordable developments, where one bedroom apartments start at R729 000 and range up to just under R1.5 million for a three bedroom unit.
+Various other gated estates offer units priced from R3 million to R10 million, while beachfront property and homes in Zimbali range from R3 million to around R12 million for apartments, and homes up to R40 million.
 There is no doubt we are seeing this area targeted as being attractive for long term investment.
 Town planning has taken into account growth for the next 15 years, with this is now moving beyond planning and being put forward for development in the long term.
 There is a need for more affordable housing, a factor which is being considered by developers.
 However, land is expensive, making it difficult for developers to build lower priced developments.

 Ballito has a full range of property to suit all requirements while Zimbali and the beachfront offer houses up to R40 million.
 It is probably easier to say that property is now being valued on a square metre basis.
 Prices in Zimbali range from R40 000 per square metre down to R15 000 per square metre, while beachfront homes vary from R12 000 up to R30 000 per square metre, and the suburbs from R8 000 to R15 000 per square metre.